praneshp1org/firebase-integration-in-flutter-app/README.md

 # firebase integration in flutter app

-Creating a template for login/signup and various ither features of Firebase in a flutter app.
+Creating a template for login, log out, sign up, OTP verification, phone number authentication and various other features of Firebase in a flutter app.

 ## Getting Started